-LinkedIn just announced their earnings last week for the first time since going public, and it was good to see that their membership (now at 115 million members) and website traffic (#11 in the U.S., #13 in the world) continue to grow.
+LinkedIn continues to grow in both membership and website traffic.
 When I wrote my first LinkedIn book back in early 2009, LI was at 40 million users and had not yet established itself as the default social networking platform for professionals that it has become.
 Beyond mere networking, however, in 2011 there is now a compelling case to be made for us to rethink how we view LinkedIn not as a job seeker’s paradise, but as the place to do B2B social business.
 It is with that thought in mind, bringing my own nearly two decades of successful B2B sales and marketing experience into play, that I decided and am happy to announce the publication of my 2nd book Maximizing LinkedIn for Sales and Social Media Marketing.

 - LI requires a certain mindset in order to be successful on it.
 Just as there are some who go to business networking events who come back thinking it was a waste of time, there are others who come back with leads or relationships that when cultivated will lead to business.
 As one of those who I interviewed for the book suggested, “LinkedIn is only valuable if you decide to be an active member.”